MikroElektronika/mikrosdk_click_v2/clicks/3dhall14/README.md

 \mainpage Main Page

 ---
-# 3D Hall 14 click
+# 3D Hall 14 Click

 > 3D Hall 14 Click is a compact add-on board designed for high-precision position sensing in various applications.
 This board features the MLX90394, a 3-axis magnetometer from Melexis based on the Triaxis® Hall technology.
 The MLX90394 offers low power consumption, excellent noise performance, and flexible measurement modes, including intelligent wake-up functions for efficient power management.
 It communicates via a standard 2-Wire I2C interface and supports fast-mode frequencies up to 1MHz.